-Our specialist Employment team often see clients who are distressed and daunted by being offered a Settlement Agreement by their employer.
+Our specialist Employment Law team often sees clients who are distressed and daunted by being offered a Settlement Agreement by their employer.
 Settlement Agreements are actually much more common than people realise, and they can have positive benefits for both employees and employers.

-In fact, they can even help to facilitate an employee’s exit, particularly if the employee is actually looking for a way to leave their employment.
+In fact, they can even help to facilitate an employee’s exit, particularly if the employee is looking for a way to leave their job.
 At the very least they provide a starting point for the commencement of negotiations.

 What is a Settlement Agreement?